ilovepixelart/ts-patch-mongoose/README.md

 export default User
 ```

+## Subscribe

-## You can subscribe to events using patchEventEmitter anywhere in your application
+You can subscribe to events using patchEventEmitter anywhere in your application

 ```typescript
 import { patchEventEmitter } from 'ts-patch-mongoose'